thomaswilburn/itc298-materials/functional/readme.rst

 Functional programming
 ======================

-By far, the most important you must master in JavaScript is the function.
+By far, the most important concept you must master in JavaScript is the function.
 Especially if you're coming from other programming languages, you probably think about functions in fairly simple terms: they're effectively user-defined commands.
 They save us from using copy and paste, by allowing us to package up multiple lines of code and execute them easily.
-And all those are true of JavaScript as well, but they go far beyond that.
+And all those are true of JavaScript as well, but it goes far beyond that.

 Let's dig into functions a little bit, and see what makes them so special in this language.
 First, you should already be aware that functions are first-class values in JavaScript, just like strings, numbers, booleans, and objects.
 Although there are many ways to define a function, the easiest way is simply to assign them to a variable::